wen-l-liu/HotSpot/README.md

 Using Copilot transformed the workflow, reducing the time taken for ideas to move from the brain to the machine.
 While not every suggestion was perfect, the AI served as a valuable collaborator, enhancing both technical and problem-solving skills.

 ## Future Enhancements

-- Add cart functionality so products can be added to cart.
+- Add cart functionality so products can be added to the cart.
 - Add order processing capability, to process a purchase order.
 - Integrate advanced analytics for tracking user engagement and sales trends.
 - Add chatbot capabilities for more interactive user assistance.